neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 f:render
 --------

-ViewHelper that renders a section or a specified partial
+A ViewHelper to render a section or a specified partial in a template.

 :Implementation: TYPO3\\Fluid\\ViewHelpers\\RenderViewHelper